mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Creating a username and password for Jira Server
+# Create Jira Server username and password

 We need to create a user account in Jira to have access to all projects that need to integrate with GitLab.